Tia Tamera

 "Tia Tamera" is a song by American rapper and singer Doja Cat featuring fellow American rapper Rico Nasty.
-It was written by Doja Cat, Kurtis McKenzie, David Sprecher, Lydia Asrat, and Rico Nasty, while being produced by the former two.
+It was written by Doja, Rico, Kurtis McKenzie, David Sprecher, and Lydia Asrat.
 It was released for digital download and streaming on February 20, 2019, by Kemosabe Records and RCA Records as the second single to the deluxe edition (and fourth overall) of Doja's debut album Amala.

 Composition and lyrics

-The lyrics reference celebrities such as Aaliyah, Sia, Venus Williams, Serena Williams, Regina Hall, Wiz Khalifa, Nia Long, organizations including Genius and PETA, films such as West Side Story and Madea's Family Reunion, the TV show Doug, songs such as "Rock the Boat" and brands such as Chia Pet, Ikea, Nokia.
-The title of the track is rapped throughout the lyrics with comparisons of her breasts to twin actresses Tia Mowry and Tamera Mowry.
-Rico is the last verse on the song, and "flexes her bank account, [and] foreign whips".
+The lyrics reference celebrities such as Aaliyah, Sia, Venus and Serena Williams, Regina Hall, Wiz Khalifa, Nia Long; organizations including Genius and PETA; films such as West Side Story and Madea's Family Reunion; the TV show Doug; songs such as "Rock the Boat"; and brands such as Chia Pet, Ikea, and Nokia.
+The title of the track is rapped throughout the lyrics as Doja compares her breasts to the twin actresses Tia and Tamera Mowry.
+Rico performs the last verse, and "flexes her bank account, [and] foreign whips".

 Critical reception

-The song received widespread acclaim from music critics for its eclectic lyrics and catchy flow.
+The song received acclaim from music critics for its eclectic lyrics and catchy flow.
 Okayplayer's Ivie Ani praises the track's lyricism, calling the composition "raunchy, rebellious, and real rap".
-Brooklyn-based blog Brooklyn Vegan explains Rico's verse to be a "show-stopper", while Uproxx's Andre Gee describe both the song and music video as an "earworm of a hook and a colorful video that allowed each artist to be the vibrant characters we love them as".
+The Brooklyn-based blog Brooklyn Vegan calls Rico's verse a "show-stopper", while Uproxxs Andre Gee describe both the song and music video as an "earworm of a hook and a colorful video that allowed each artist to be the vibrant characters we love them as".

 Music video

 The music video, directed by Roxana Baldovin, premiered on YouTube on February 21, 2019.
 The video is a "candy-colored visual" of Doja and Rico competing in a '90s game show against respective lookalikes, with reference to the sitcom Sister, Sister and the Nickelodeon game show Double Dare.
 The video gives a "colorful 90's vibe".
-Pitchfork ranked it as one of their Top 20 Music Videos of 2019.
+Pitchfork ranked it at 19 in their list of the top 20 music videos of 2019.